 Choose a name for the new address, for example,

 For Type, choose Regional.

 After the resource is created, you are redirected to the External IP

 Create a Cloud SQL instance

 There are many options for creating a PostgreSQL database.
-This tutorial uses Cloud SQL, which offers ease of setup and a fully managed database on GCP.
+This tutorial uses Cloud SQL, which offers ease of setup and a fully managed database on Google Cloud.
 This instance uses SSD for fast reads and writes but has small initial storage capacity, only 1 vCPU, and 3.75 GB of RAM.
 When scaling OpenCue for larger deployments, this resource is one of the first you want to grow, and Cloud SQL can scale along with your deployment.